 We listened to audio books, and I read books out loud.
 During our trips over the years we read all the Louis L’Amour westerns out loud.
 On one trip we read books about the Great Depression such as “We Had Everything but Money.”
 That book gave the children a new appreciation for the things we had.
 Did we always entertain them?
 No, there was an expectation of being able to amuse themselves independently as well.

 Top tip for travel with kids: Have 20 easily sealable plastic bags prepared for the trip.
-Each bag should have a busy activity inside that is age appropriate for your children.
+Each bag should have a fun, colorful activity inside that is age appropriate for your children.
 These bags can include ribbons to tie around miniature hats and dolls, invisible ink books, word find pages, intricate dot to dot pages, colored pencils and hidden pictures, a fabric tape measure and some items to measure, etc.

 Trade out bags